 Sunk Costs and Opportunity Costs

 The concept is based on future cash flows and expenditures.
 But it does not include sunk costs that may have already been incurred before the new project is virtually taken up.
 Also, it does not take into account the concept of opportunity cost.
 While it calculates the incremental cash flow from a new project, it does not account for the cost of the missed opportunity of investing in some other project and benefitting from it.

 Cannibalization is the concept of a new project or investment eating into the future cash flows of other existing projects of the same company.
 For example, let us take the case of the launch of a new brand of clothes by a clothing company.
 It may eat into the market share of its already existing brands of clothing.
 The incremental cash flow from the new brand may be positive.
 But it is possible that the loss of sales from the older brands may be more.
 Hence, the new project may prove to be loss-making rather than being profitable for the company.

 Incremental Cash Flow is an important tool for ranking or deciding between the two competing and mutually exclusive projects.
-The net positive cash flow from the new project is worked out and added to the existing cash flow of the company.
-As marginal cost is the extra expense incurred for producting that extra unit.
+The net positive cash flow from the new project is worked out and added to the existing cash flow of the company as marginal cost is the extra expense incurred for producing that extra unit.
 Similar way, the incremental cash flow is the additional and extra cash flow generation from the new project or investment.
 However, all indicators need to be interpreted and concluded upon together with other indicators and ratios.
-In isololation, it may not give the correct picture or lead to a right decision.
+It may not give the correct picture or lead to the right decision in isolation.